yasenh/sort-cpp/README.md

 ## Dependencies
 - Ubuntu 16.04
+- Docker 18.09.4
 - OpenCV 3.4.2
 - Boost 1.58.0

+> All of the 3rd party libraries are included in the provided docker image

 ## Build Docker Image
 1. Open Dockerfile, change line #19 ARG USERNAME to your host user name (echo $USER)